LaV-CoT: Language-Aware Visual CoT with Multi-Aspect Reward Optimization for Real-World Multilingual VQA: Online A/B Test

 \section{Online A/B Test}

-To evaluate the real-world effectiveness of our proposed approach, we integrated LaV-CoT into a full-scale intelligent document processing system that provides multilingual visual question answering capabilities.
-The system operates in realistic enterprise environments, handling diverse document types, complex layouts, and multiple languages.
-Unlike traditional pipelines, which often rely on heuristic rules or single-stage reasoning models, our method employs structured multi-stage reasoning to sequentially process document content, summarize text segments, identify languages, generate object-level image captions, and perform step-by-step reasoning to answer complex queries.

-We conducted a online A/B test comparing LaV-CoT with the existing production pipeline.
+We conducted an online A/B test comparing LaV-CoT with the existing production pipeline on our Intelligent Document Processing platform \footnote{https://www.zoloz.com/realdoc} for two weeks.
 Key business and user-centric metrics were tracked, including answer acceptance rate and user satisfaction scores collected through post-interaction feedback.
 The results demonstrate that LaV-CoT substantially outperforms the baseline: the answer acceptance rate increased by 8.7\%, and the user satisfaction score improved by 12.4\%, confirming that structured multi-stage reasoning enhances both accuracy and overall user experience in practical document understanding scenarios.